Skip to Content

 Grocery store gift cards

 People lost homes, valuables, memories, possessions.
 We lost a garbage bag full of condiments and expensive Japanese sauces and another bag of perishables.
 And then everything in our freezer.
+And some people around here hunt, then freeze the meat to feed their families in the off season.
+All that food was gone.

 So if you want to help people get on their feet, get them grocery store gift cards and let them fill their fridge.
 Don’t assume you know what people like to eat and donate boxes of pasta and jars of sauce to those in need.
 Us?
 We always have tons of marinara sauce.
 What we didn’t have was gyoza sauce.
 Or mayo.
 Or sliced cheese.